dnl-jst/spreadr/README.md

     docker run -d -p 80:80 -p 443:443 --name my-spreadr-container dnljst/spreadr

 This command creates a new docker container based on the spreadr image named "my-spreadr-container" and exposes ports 80 and 443 to the new container.

+### run as docker container with custom configuration

+Clone spreadr to your docker machine:

+    git clone https://github.com/dnl-jst/spreadr.git && cd spreadr

+Edit configuration files, for example:

+    vim configs/example.org/config.json

+When changes are done, build your custom docker image with your configuration:

+    docker build -t my-custom-spreadr-configuration .

+You build your own image named "my-custom-spreadr-configuration".
+You can change that name to whatever you want.

+Now you can run your custom container like this:

+    docker run -d -p 80:80 -p 443:443 --name my-custom-spreadr-container my-custom-spreadr-configuration

+This will run a new docker container named "my-custom-spreadr-container" with our own image "my-custom-spreadr-configuration".